cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 types (`struct`) you should probably still overwrite `Equals()`, and if only for [performance reasons](https://devblogs.microsoft.com/premier-developer/performance-implications-of-default-struct-equality-in-c/).

-This is point is nothing to be underestimated.
-It constitutes a fundamental difference regarding the `System.Collections.Generic.Dictionary<>` class, which only requires equality and hash code being "useful" for keys, not values.
+This is nothing to be underestimated.
+It constitutes a fundamental difference regarding the `System.Collections.Generic.Dictionary<>` class, which only requires equality (and hash code) being "correct" for keys, not values.
+We will revisit this in the following, but it is only aspect.

-All that could scare you away from using `ConcurrentDictionary<>` right there!
-And frankly, sometimes it should.
-Because in some cases, especially when contention on the dictionary is not too high (you need to measure this for your particular case!), using a regular `Dictionary<>` with an explicit lock might still be the better case.
-But on the other hand, once you understand what the above implies and what it means for your dictionary values, it is not that hard either.

-So let's delve into details and see how it goes.
 The code for this article is available on [Github](https://github.com/cklutz/ConcurrentDictionaryTests) in the form of Unit Tests.
 To fully understand, you should also look at the output (`Console.Out`) of each test, as it includes additional information.

-**What about the `addValueFactory`?**
-As can be seen by the documentation citation above, the `addValueFactory` method could also be called multiple times for a single `AddOrUpdate()` call.
-We won't look at this issue here in particular.
-For once, the basic problems (immutable, mutable values) are the same as with the `updateValueFactory` and also because issues there are also explained with the various material about `GetOrAdd()` on the Internet.
+So let's delve into details and see how it goes.

-# Immutable Data
+## Immutable Data

 Immutable data (structures) and multi threading mix well.
 There's quite some information on this topic on the Internet and searching will yield a multitude of useful information.
 Thus we'll not